omagerio/ospf/README.md

 }
 ```

 You are almost there.
-Now we have to tell OSPF about your new panel, but do not worry, it is faster than you think.
+Now we have to tell OSPF about your new component, but do not worry, it is faster than you think.

 - Open `ospf/components_custom.js` and add `custom/MyComponent` the array.
 ```javascript